 Leather has been there right from the early days.
 However, as well know, the leather comes in different types and qualities.
-Leather is got from skins of different animals, mainly goat, lambs, sheep, and cows, among others.
+Leather is got from the skins of different animals, mainly goat, lambs, sheep, and cows, among others.
 Types of leather come in different variations ranging from quality to function.
 Since leather products are very expensive, you need to be sure that you have got your desired quality.

 Distinguishing between the various types of leather when buying a product can be tricky.
 The type of leather used to make a product depends on its end-use.
 The qualities are also very different.
 That is why you will find some leather products costing more than others.
 Before you make a buying decision, it is vital to familiarize yourself with the 5 types of leather, their pros, and cons, and also to avoid been conned.
 This article will offer you free advice on all this.